What Happens When There Is Sexual Tension Between Friends?

 - Can you be friends with someone you’re sexually attracted to?

-We’ll have a look at questions like these and help you understand why sexual tension can occur between friends and give you some ideas about what to do when this happens.
+We’ll look at questions like these and help you understand why sexual tension can occur between friends and give you some ideas about what to do when this happens.

 What Is Sexual Tension – What Does It Feel Like?